VPNclient/VPNclient-app-orange/docs/stores/description.md

 ## VPN Client (English)
-Mini VPN Client is a simple VPN utility that makes it easy to connect to your own proxy/VPN servers.
+VPN Client is a simple VPN utility that makes it easy to connect to your own proxy/VPN servers.
 It provides a simple solution to import your subscriptions/configurations and connect securely, without any login or registration required.

 Key Features: